 What Digital Marketing Strategies Work for Small Business and Which Don’t?

 When we talk to small business owners, the first question they typically ask us is something along the lines of, “what types of digital marketing work, and which don’t?”

-The answer can vary a lot from industry to industry, but there are some consistent types of digital marketing for small businesses that works, and some that don’t.
+The answer can vary a lot from industry to industry, but there are some consistent types of digital marketing for small businesses that work better than others.

 Digital Marketing Strategies That Generally Work Well

 SEO stands for search engine optimization, and it is probably the strategy that will help your business the most.
 Search engine optimization is the strategy of optimizing your website for search engines, like Google or Bing.
 You definitely want your business website to show up on the first or second page of Google search results because that’s where your customers will learn about your product or service.
 There are a large number of strategies and tricks out there that SEO specialists learn over the years, so enlisting an SEO professional to audit and optimize your site is one of the best digital marketing tactics you can add to your marketing efforts.
 This is something you could invest the time and money into learning how to do yourself but it takes big time commitment.

 Formerly called Adwords, Google Ads is another digital marketing strategy that is worth your time.
 Google Ads are great because they can help you get traffic to your website tomorrow, rather than waiting months for other strategies like SEO and social media marketing to take hold.
 With Google Ads, you pay for every click you get on Google.
 If you are willing to pay for each click, Google will put you at the very top of the search engine results page for the keywords you pick.